[Updated: 9 May 2017]

 After you find a few groups specific to your industry, Tabor-Kleiman suggests going broader to find a few additional groups.
 “I always recommend that people join their alumni groups,” she says.
 Even if you graduated 30 years ago, you might find old friends who went to school when you did or meet new people who have just graduated who may find value from your experience.
 “That’s another thing that people forget about LinkedIn,” she says.
 “It’s not just about the benefit to me, it’s also about what benefit I can provide to other people.”

 Personally, I also belong to groups for volunteer organizations (such as Lions Clubs) and a few of my outside interests.
 These are not only fun, they connect me to people and viewpoints all over the world.
-You may also find groups for your place of worship, your kids’ schools, or a conference you’re planning on attending.
+You may also find groups for your place of worship, your kids’ schools, or a conference you’re planning to attend.

 There’s one additional great thing about groups: Once you join a group, you can communicate with any other group member whether or not you are connected.
 This is a great way to build your network or just to reach out to people that you want to or need to meet for your job.